-May 4, 2010 On this edition of All Songs Considered, host Bob Boilen chats with NPR Music producers Frannie Kelley, Lars Gotrich and Patrick Jarenwattananon about some of their favorite new metal, noise, jazz and hip-hop songs.
+May 4, 2010 On this All Songs Considered, host Bob Boilen chats with NPR Music's Frannie Kelley, Lars Gotrich and Patrick Jarenwattananon about some of their favorite new metal, noise, jazz and hip-hop songs.

 <iframe src="http://www.npr.org/player/embed/126465703/126465702" width="100%" height="290" frameborder="0" scrolling="no" title="NPR embedded audio player">